minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 I also control for the `gender` of the legislator, as the gender pay gap tends to apply not only to income but also to campaign contributions.
-Furthermore, to account for voting consistency, I introduce another dummy variable indicating whether the legislator changed their vote on six specific votes.
+Furthermore, to account for voting consistency, I introduce another dummy variable indicating whether the legislator changed their vote on on or more of the six votes.
 This helps to determine whether vote-changing behaviour affects the volume of campaign contributions they receive.
 Finally, I define dummy variables which indicate whether representatives received pro- or anti-environmental contributions in the time-period before the votes.
 This allows me to measure the extensive margin of contribution, i.e. how the fact that a representative received a contribution relates to their voting behaviour.
 By including these dummy variables and the amount of the donation, I also measure the intensive margin.
-In this way, I can analyse whether the actual amount of the contribution changes the voting behaviour of a representative who has received a contribution (dummy = 1).
+In this way, I can analyse whether the actual amount of the contribution changes the voting behaviour of a representative who has received a contribution in the first place.

 Regarding roll-call votes, the six roll-call votes included do not amend the same bills, but I assume that they are all the same bill as they all relate to